Repeal Ripples: 5 Insurance Exchange Chiefs Contemplate An Uncertain Future

 California's marketplace has had its share of problems.
 A reliance on inaccurate provider directories left some consumers exposed to higher-than-expected medical bills.
 Consumers also complained about narrow networks that left them unable to choose the doctors they wanted.

-But overall, the state is considered an ACA success story, thanks in part to innovative approaches, including state discretion to choose which insurers could operate in its market and then to negotiate premiums and benefits with insurers.
+But overall, the state is considered an ACA success story, thanks in part to innovative approaches, including state discretion to choose which insurers could operate in its market and then to negotiate premiums and benefits with those insurers.

 "It's a consumer-centric market solution," Lee says.
-"Whether you're a Republican or Democrat or Independent, it's a market-based solution that has a lesson for the country."
+"Whether you're a Republican or Democrat or independent, it's a market-based solution that has a lesson for the country."

 Still, Lee's hopefulness is tempered by the knowledge that California faces a loss of $20 billion in federal funds if the promised Obamacare repeal happens without a replacement that preserves Medicaid expansion and premium subsidies.

-Under that scenario, Lee says, "People would have their health insurance pulled out from under them in droves."
+Under that scenario, Lee says, "people would have their health insurance pulled out from under them in droves."

-"The whole issue of repeal without replace is cataclysmic not just for California or Californians, but for any of the 20 million Americans that have coverage because of the Affordable Care Act," he says.
+"The whole issue of repeal without replace is cataclysmic not just for California or Californians but for any of the 20 million Americans that have coverage because of the Affordable Care Act," he says.

-Even in the face of a "very fuzzy" future, Lee says he's focusing on the present, which includes shepherding more than 300,000 Californians newly enrolled in health care into 2017 coverage.
-He also wants to get the word out on parts of California's plan can be adopted elsewhere.
+Even in the face of a "very fuzzy" future, Lee says he is focusing on the present, which includes shepherding more than 300,000 Californians newly enrolled in health care into 2017 coverage.
+He also wants to get the word out on parts of California's plan that can be adopted elsewhere.

-"There have been some things that have not worked great with the Affordable Care Act; there are some things that have worked pretty darn well."
-Lee says.
+"There have been some things that have not worked great with the Affordable Care Act; there are some things that have worked pretty darn well," Lee says.
 "Let's make sure the laboratory of the states is a laboratory that's sharing the lessons of success and failure with one another."

 Stephanie O'Neill, freelance reporter based in Ojai, Calif.

-New York Fears A Return To "$1,000 A Month For An Individual Policy"
+New York Fears A Return To '$1,000 A Month For An Individual Policy'

 Donna Frescatore, executive director, NY State of Health